thingwave/ArrowheadCore-Translator-Fiware/README.md

 ### Requirements

 The project has the following dependencies:
-* JRE/JDK 8
+* JRE/JDK 8+
 * Maven 3
-* MySQL server 5.7 (other SQL databases can work with Hibernate ORM, but the `common module pom.xml` has to include the appropriate connector dependency to use them)
+* MySQL server 5.7+ (other SQL databases can work with Hibernate ORM, but the `common module pom.xml` has to include the appropriate connector dependency to use them)

-**NOTE:** MySQL server 8 is not supported yet!
-Be careful, this is the default one downloaded from the MySQL site.

 ### Configuration
 Each core system module has a `config` folder, and inside this folder a `default.conf` file, containing default values for the environment